adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/xamarin_tips.md

 select which projects it should be applied to, allowing you to install a package once across all the dependent projects.

+## Auto-Deploy Universal Windows Apps

+One of the more annoying things is that you have to **Deploy** the Universal Windows app.
+This gets in the way of the build process.
+I like to build then run.
+Having the extra Deploy step in there might not seem like much until you find yourself deploying several times an hour.

+Fortunately, there is a simple fix for this.
+Set up the **Configuration Manager** to automatically deploy the right libraries on every successful build.
+To do this:

+* In Visual Studio, select **Build** -> **Configuration Manager...**
+* Check the boxes you can under **Deploy**

+  ![Visual Studio Configuration Manager][img1]

+* Click on **Close**

+This setting is saved within the solution, so you only need to do it once per project.

+[img1]: img/tips/vs-config-mgr.PNG

 [1]: https://github.com/jamesmontemagno
 [2]: https://github.com/jamesmontemagno/mvvm-helpers/blob/35f0ddd7e739eb5daed3c90cae1334d3e674229b/MvvmHelpers/ObservableRangeCollection.cs